-- Maritime New Zealand website - guidelines for Deck and Ratings Certification
+- Maritime New Zealand website - information about the Qualified Deck Crew (QDC) Certificate

 - Maritime New Zealand website - information about the Advanced Deckhand-Fishing (ADH-F) Certificate

-There are no specific secondary education requirements to become a deckhand; however, NCEA Level 1 English and maths may be preferred by some employers.
+There are no specific secondary education requirements to become a deckhand.
+However, English and maths to at least NCEA level 1 are useful.

 Deckhands need to be: